ob21/tripstori/README.md

 # tripstori

-This project aims to create an Android end-user app to save souvenirs from trip using gps, photos and comments.
+This project aims to create an Android end-user app to save interests from a trip using gps, photos and comments.